keerthivempat/Loopify/README.md

 4. Falls back through multiple Gemini models (`gemini-2.5-flash` → `gemini-2.0-flash-lite` → ...) on quota/503 errors
 5. Falls back to rule-based responses if all LLM calls fail — so the widget never shows a hard error

-## Contributing
-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request